phpdocker/phpdocker/README.md

 * You can type PHP commands, eg. `php -r "echo 1;"`.
 * Each Docker image contains ONLY ONE VERSION OF PHP, so:
 	* If you need PHP 5.6, use `phpdocker/phpdocker:5.6`.
+	* If you need PHP 7.4, use `phpdocker/phpdocker:7.4`.
-	* If you need PHP 7.2, use `phpdocker/phpdocker:7.2`.
+	* If you need PHP 8.1, use `phpdocker/phpdocker:8.1`.

 ### MariaDB